CaoJamie/AS-Chemistry-Notes/README.md

 ## Future plan
 * A schedule maintainence for the practical guide
 * A potential topical focus abstract
+* Convert the notes into Latex/Markdown format for better viewing experience

 ## Copyright Disclaimer
 Every Reasonable Effort had been made to trace the reference material owner, but in any concern the repitories hold no responsibility for it